-Proposed permit fees will be detailed in a separate fee and fine staff report for action by the Board concurrent with the second reading and adoption scheduled for March 10, 2020.
-In summary, a cost-neutral fee structure is proposed to ensure, to the extent possible, that implementation and enforcement of the STR program is paid for by those who own and operate STRs, not general taxpayer dollars.
-Thus, the fee structure is designed to incorporate costs such as: safety and fire inspections; permit processing and review; Host Compliance software and services; enforcement of non-licensed STRs and violations of STR standards, etc. Additionally, per requests by the Board, the proposed fee structure will include a discount on the STR permit fee for STRs that use a licensed property manager as the designated local responsible party.
-It is expected that this fee structure will be reassessed after the first 12-18 months of operation in order to ensure costs are appropriately covered, and to propose adjustments at that time if necessary.
+Proposed permit fees will be detailed in a separate fee and fine staff report for action by the Board concurrent with the second reading and adoption scheduled for March 23, 2021.
+In summary, a fee structure that covers the cost of implementing and running the STR program is proposed to ensure, to the extent possible, that implementation and enforcement of the STR program is paid for by those who own and operate STRs, not general taxpayer dollars.

+Thus, the fee structure is designed to incorporate costs such as: safety and fire inspections; permit processing and review; Host Compliance software and services; enforcement of non-permitted STRs and violations of STR standards, etc. Additionally, per requests by the Board, the proposed fee structure will include a 10% discount on the STR permit fee for STRs that use a licensed property manager as the designated local responsible party.
+It is expected that this fee structure will be reassessed after the first 6 to 12 months of operation in order to ensure costs are appropriately covered, and to propose adjustments at that time, if necessary.
 Note: NRS 278.020 provides a governing body general power to regulate land use for purposes of health, safety, morals, and welfare of the community.
 Included within this authority is the imposition of fees for services to support that regulation, and fines to support its enforcement (NRS 237.060).